etims1/etims1.github.io/_posts/2015-09-23-22nd-sept-patch-notes.markdown

 HiRez believed Deathbringer was simply too powerful, saying "While effective, it was slightly too effective at what it did and how it scaled with other items." and nerfed it by 10%.

-+ Reduced Critical Strike Damage increase from 50% to 40%
++ Reduced Critical Strike Damage increase from 50% → 40%

 ***